thomasbroussard/2017s2adv/iam-core/readme.md

 - create a maven web project
 - review what is a servlet, and how to integrate it in a java web application.

+# TODO (10/10/2017)
+- continue with the project development (you can create all the pages following the instructions here [adv project](http://thomas-broussard.fr/work/java/courses/project/advanced.xhtml "adv project")